NikolaSlv/web-store/README.md

 The main purpose of this website is to serve as a catalog where clients can browse for products.
 Also, it implements a user management system with secure encryption of the passwords.

-The implementation is based on a full-stack technology:
+The implementation is based on full-stack technology:
 - Node.js - JavaScript runtime environment
 - Express.js - Web application framework
 - MondoDB - NoSQL Database